kaumnen/kaumnen/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on PostgreSQL and MySQL
+- 🔭 I’m currently working on SQL tech
 - 🌱 Also learning .NET tech
 - 👯 Looking to collaborate in open-source world
 - 💬 Ask me about anything related to tech